subquery/documentation/docs/quickstart/quickstart-avalanche.md

   </CodeGroupItem>
 </CodeGroup>

-**Important: Whenever you make changes to your mapping functions, you'll need to rebuild your project**
+**Important: Whenever you make changes to your mapping functions, you must rebuild your project.**

+Now, you are ready to run your first SubQuery project.
+Let’s check out the process of running your project in detail.

-## Running and Querying your Project
+# 2. Run and Query Your Project

-### Run your Project with Docker
+## 2.1 Run Your Project with Docker

-Whenever you create a new SubQuery Project, you should always run it locally on your computer to test it first.
-The easiest way to do this is by using Docker.
+Whenever you create a new SubQuery Project, you must not forget to run it locally on your computer and test it.
+Using Docker is the easiest way to do this.

-All configuration that controls how a SubQuery node is run is defined in this `docker-compose.yml` file.
-For a new project that has been just initalised you won't need to change anything here, but you can read more about the file and the settings in our [Run a Project section](../run_publish/run.md)
+`docker-compose.yml` file defines all the configurations that control how a SubQuery node runs.
+For a new project, which you have just initialised, you won't need to change anything.

-Under the project directory run following command:
+However, you must visit the [Run a Project](../run_publish/run.md) section and get a detailed explanation of the file and the settings.

+Run the following command under the project directory:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>